 Here are some common questions that we receive which might resonate with you, too.
 If you have any other queries, we’d be happy to assist – just get in touch with us by clicking the button below.

-Join Dr Melanie Heyworth in this online workshop, as we redefine Autism from an Autistic perspective, examine the ways in which neurodiversity can help you to reframe your thinking about Autism, and discuss how this new understanding can support you to parent with patience, empathy, and respect, for the wellbeing of your Autistic child, and yourself as a parent.
+Reframing Autism invites parents and caregivers to join Dr Melanie Heyworth for an introductory workshop on parenting Autistic children.
+In this online workshop, we redefine Autism from an Autistic perspective, examine the ways in which neurodiversity can help you to reframe your thinking about Autism, and discuss how this new understanding can support you to parent with patience, empathy, and respect, for the wellbeing of your Autistic child, and yourself as a parent.

 The Reframing Autism team would like to acknowledge the Traditional Owners of the lands on which we have the privilege to learn, work, and grow.
 Whilst we gather on many different parts of this Country, the RA team walk on the land of the Birpai, Awabakal, Wattamattagal, Whadjak, Amangu, Bunurong and Kaurna Yarta peoples.

 We are committed to honouring the rich culture of the Aboriginal and Torres Strait Islander peoples of this Country, and the diversity and learning opportunities with which they provide us.
 We extend our gratitude and respect to all Aboriginal and Torres Strait Islander peoples, and to all Elders past, present, and emerging, for their wisdom, their resilience, and for helping this Country to heal.